 Before founding Cover, Egerman was one of the earliest members of the Consumer Financial Protection Bureau, serving on the card markets team in the bureau’s Research, Markets, and Regulations Division.
 Egerman worked on a number of initiatives, including founding Project Catalyst, and served as the bureauwide lead on mobile payments.

-Egerman earned a bachelor’s of science with university honors from Carnegie Mellon University’s School of Computer Science, a master’s degree with high honors in development economics from the University of Cambridge, and a J.D. cum laude from Harvard Law School.
+Egerman earned a Bachelor of Science with university honors from Carnegie Mellon University’s School of Computer Science, a master’s degree with high honors in development economics from the University of Cambridge, and a J.D. cum laude from Harvard Law School.